Best Prospect sector includes market overview and trade data.

 Mexico Dairy Products Overview

-Mexico is the number one export market for U.S. dairy products.
-Although Mexico’s domestic industry has experienced production growth, the country is a dairy production-deficit nation and will continue to be an attractive market for U.S. dairy and dairy product exporters.
+Mexico is largest export market for U.S. dairy products, valued at USD 2.44 billion in 2022.
+Although domestic Mexican production is growing, it will continue to be an attractive market for U.S. dairy and dairy product exporters.
 The dairy processing industry competes for inputs and uses dairy imports to close the gap between demand and production.
 For example, about 97 percent of the skim milk powder consumed in Mexico is imported from the United States.
-Import diversification is on the horizon given the Mexico-European Union Free Trade Agreement modernization and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTTP).
-The United States–Mexico–Canada Agreement (USMCA) was signed in November 2018, was ratified by the Mexican Government in 2019, and entered into force on July 1, 2020.
-For more information on the USMCA, as well as the transition from North American Free Trade Agreement provisions, please refer to the Office of United States Trade Representative website.
+(See Mexico: 2022 Dairy and Products Annual)

 Mexico Poultry and Egg Market Overview

-For 2022, continued production growth is expected in the poultry and egg sectors, building on recent expansion and vertical integration.
-Mexico closed 2021 with steady growth of poultry and egg production.
-Chicken meat is still the preferred animal protein for domestic consumption due to its lower price and versatility in Mexican cuisine.
-Mexico is the number one consumer of eggs in the world.
+Mexico is the number one export market for U.S. poultry products (excluding eggs), valued at USD 1.26 billion in 2022.
+Chicken meat is the preferred animal protein for domestic consumption due to its lower price and versatility in Mexican cuisine.
+Additionally, Mexico is the number one consumer of eggs in the world.
 Most poultry and egg imports continue to originate in the United States, while exports by Mexico are limited.
-Notably, a third-country tariff-rate quota for chicken meat has allowed Brazil and Chile to expand market share through breast and wing exports.
+(See Mexico: 2022 Poultry and Products Annual)

 Processing Ingredients Market Overview

-Mexico continues to be a growth market and one of the best opportunities globally for U.S. processing ingredients with a strong processing sector demanding an array of inputs.
+Mexico continues to be a growth market for U.S. processing ingredients with a strong processing sector demanding an array of inputs.
 Despite the economic turmoil caused by the COVID-19 pandemic, the food processing industry in Mexico remains stable with low growth, as it is large and well established.
-It currently ranks 11th in the world and third in Latin America.
-According to the Mexican Association of Nationwide Retailers (ANTAD, 2020), there are 31 supermarket chains with a combined 3,435 stores.
-Additionally, there are 2,484 department stores and 62,377 specialized stores throughout Mexico.
-More than 56 percent of the retail market is covered by informal establishments (mobile street vendors and open public markets) which traditionally distribute local products.
+According to the Mexican Association of Nationwide Retailers (ANTAD), there are 25 supermarket chains with a combined 3,333 stores (data do not include Walmart Mexico as it is no longer part of ANTAD).
+Additionally, there are 2,524 department stores and 41,405 specialized stores throughout Mexico.
+More than 57 percent of the retail market is covered by informal establishments (mobile street vendors and open public markets) which traditionally distribute local products.
 This remained the case despite the pandemic and associated lockdowns.
-ANTAD also reported that retail sales in supermarkets grew steadily by approximately 7.7 percent per year (2020).
+ANTAD also reported that supermarket sales grew steadily by approximately 13 percent in 2022.

 Mexico Fresh Fruit Market Overview

-Mexico is an important market for grapes from the United States, as well as from Chile and Peru.
+Mexico is the second-largest market for U.S. table grapes after Canada.
+Limited demand growth is attributed to generally abundant domestic production, high inflation, and increased prices at point-of-sale.
+Middle and low-income consumers consider grapes as a high-end product, particularly when imported from the United States, as well as from Chile and Peru.
 The volume of Mexican grapes on the local market depends on export volumes, as producers tend to supply the international market before the domestic market.
-Consumers prefer a wide selection of varieties, which has led to increased U.S. grape exports to Mexico.

 Opportunities

-For further information about best prospects for foods in Mexico, please see USDA’s country Exporter Guide.
-For additional information about specific market entry sectors, see the Retail Foods, Food Processing Ingredients, or Food Service reports.
-USDA provides many additional useful reports via its Global Agricultural Information Network.
+Mexico’s young population is highly influenced by social media and is aware of global food trends.
+Modern retail in Mexico is changing rapidly mainly because of the increased use of eCommerce platforms and delivery apps.
+For further information about best prospects for foods in Mexico and a quick guide on how to export to Mexico, please see USDA’s country Exporter Guide.
+For additional information about specific market entry sectors, see the Retail Foods, Food Processing Ingredients, or Food Service-Hotel Restaurant Institutional reports.

 Events